 - 1. Immediately notify the laboratory instructor. - 2.
 Perform appropriate first-aid procedures to include washing the skin or wound with soap and water or flood the affected mucous membranes with water. - 3.
-Go immediately to the University Hospital Emergency Room, escorted by MLS faculty or staff. - Working with MLS faculty or staff, complete and submit a copy of the Notice of Incident Form (Appendix II) to the MLS Program within 24 hours of the incident.
+Go immediately to the University Hospital Emergency Room, escorted by MLS faculty or staff. - 4.
+Working with MLS faculty or staff, complete and submit a copy of the Notice of Incident Form (Appendix II) to the MLS Program within 24 hours of the incident.
 The MLS Program will forward a copy of the form to the Department of Risk Services.

-NOTE: During laboratory sessions in MLS, the student is covered by personal insurance and UNM Needle stick insurance and not the university.
+NOTE: During laboratory sessions in MLS, the student is covered by personal insurance and UNM Needle stick insurance (https://shac.unm.edu/services/allergy-immunization/blood-body-fluid-exposure.html) and not the university.